Esri/arcgis-maps-sdk-java-samples/ogc/display-wfs-layer/README.md

 ## How it works

 1. Create a `WfsFeatureTable` with a URL.
 2. Create a `FeatureLayer` from the feature table and add it to the map.
 3. Add a `NavigationChangedListener` to the map view and listen for a `NavigationChangedEvent`.
 Check if it `!isNavigating()` to detect when the user has stopped navigating the map.
 4. When the user is finished navigating, use `populateFromServiceAsync(...)` to load the table with data for the current visible extent.

 ## Relevant API

 * FeatureLayer
 * NavigationChangedEvent
 * QueryParameters
 * WfsFeatureTable

 ## About the data

 This service shows building footprints for downtown Seattle.
-For additional information, see the underlying service on (ArcGIS Online)[https://arcgisruntime.maps.arcgis.com/home/item.html?id=1b81d35c5b0942678140efc29bc25391].
+For additional information, see the underlying service on [ArcGIS Online](https://arcgisruntime.maps.arcgis.com/home/item.html?id=1b81d35c5b0942678140efc29bc25391).

 ## Tags

-OGC, WFS, layers,  feature, web, service, browse, catalog, interaction cache
+OGC, WFS, layers. feature, web, service, browse, catalog, interaction cache